ZhengdongWang/zhengdongwang.com/productivity.md

 Also, an aphorism I learned from college debate---"if you're writing, you're losing."

 ## But also work less hard and slow down

+{{ russell }}

+> One of the symptoms of an approaching nervous breakdown is the belief that one’s work is terribly important.

 {{ deming }}